xapian/xapian-docsprint/howtos/facets.rst

 Indexing
 --------
-No additional work is needed to implement faceted searching.
+No additional work is needed to implement faceted searching, except to ensure that the values you wish to use in facets are stored in value slots.

 Querying
 --------